-He noted that ICTSD’s papers had been “very useful”, and had led his organisation to invite the EU-based author of a recent ICTSD publication to speak at meetings in Dhaka and New Delhi.
+He noted that ICTSD’s papers had been “very useful” and had led his organization to invite the EU-based author of a recent ICTSD publication to speak at meetings in Dhaka and New Delhi.

-In November 2014, ICTSD organised a national dialogue in Argentina to present a draft study on potential policies for the national agro-industrial sector in that promote growth, investment, technological innovation and the sustainable management of natural resources.
-It is too early to determine the impact of this study on policy making or negotiating, but initial feedback on the event was positive.
+In November 2014, ICTSD organized a national dialogue in Argentina to present a draft study on potential policies for the national agro-industrial sector that promote growth, investment, technological innovation and the sustainable management of natural resources.
+It is too early to determine the impact of this study on policymaking or negotiating, but initial feedback on the event was positive.

-An official from one intergovernmental agency who participated told ICTSD that, despite being “sceptical in the beginning, knowing the specifics of Argentina, [the event] by far exceeded my expectations and dissipated any doubts”.
+An official from one intergovernmental agency who participated told ICTSD that, despite being “sceptical in the beginning, knowing the specifics of Argentina, [the event] by far exceeded my expectations and dissipated any doubts.”

 The study’s author Marcelo Regunaga – an academic expert who previously served as Argentina’s Secretary of Agriculture – published a short article in the national press based on his analysis for ICTSD.
 Other online commentary by domestic policy actors also drew upon ICTSD’s recent work.

-Ensuring Policies Affecting Farm Trade Help Countries Mitigate Climate Change, and Adapt to it
+Ensuring Policies Affecting Farm Trade Help Countries Mitigate Climate Change and Adapt to It

-UNFCCC meetings in early 2014 built on progress at the Warsaw Conference of Parties (CoP) the previous year by agreeing to a series of workshops on the scientific and technical aspects of agriculture and climate change, to be held in 2015 and 2016.
-At the same time, policymakers around the world continued to review how biofuel policies affect trade and the environment, with the European Parliament agreeing a seven percent cap on the share of crop-based biofuels for use in transport.
-At the WTO, tensions over biofuel policies found expression in trade disputes between the EU and both Argentina and Indonesia.
+UNFCCC meetings in early 2014 built on progress achieved the previous year at the Warsaw Conference of the Parties (COP) by agreeing to a series of workshops on the scientific and technical aspects of agriculture and climate change, to be held in 2015 and 2016.
+At the same time, policymakers around the world continued to review how biofuel policies affect trade and the environment, with the European Parliament agreeing to a seven per cent cap on the share of crop-based biofuels for use in transport.
+At the WTO, tensions over biofuel policies were expressed in trade disputes between the EU and both Argentina and Indonesia.